waiting-for-dev/ergoterm.nvim/README.md

 ### 🌐 Universal Selection Mode

-Toggle universal selection mode to temporarily override the `selectable` and `bang_target` settings for all terminals:
+Toggle universal selection mode to temporarily override the `auto_list` and `bang_target` settings for all terminals:

 ```vim
 :TermToggleUniversalSelection
 ```

-When enabled, all terminals become selectable and can be targeted by bang commands, regardless of their individual `selectable` and `bang_target` settings.
+When enabled, all terminals become auto_list and can be targeted by bang commands, regardless of their individual `auto_list` and `bang_target` settings.
 This provides a way to access any terminals through pickers and bang commands when needed.

 ## ⌨️ Example Keymaps